 Provide Tableau users the experience they deserve

 Calling all Tableau users — have you ever gone to open your Tableau dashboard and it won’t open?
 Have you tried filtering data in your dashboard and nothing happens or returns unexpected data?
 Has a certain interaction not worked for you?
 These can be daily annoyances for Tableau users, but they can be turned around.
 Cue: functional testing.

-Functional Testing is aimed at Tableau customers that want to trust their dashboards will work smoothly with ensuring good user experience in mind.
+Functional Testing is aimed at Tableau customers that want to trust their dashboards will work smoothly with ensuring a good user experience in mind.

 User Experience At Its Best

-Simulate user journeys by navigating on your Tableau dashboards and interacting with them.
+Simulate user journeys by navigating your Tableau dashboards and interacting with them.
 Fix problems before any users complain.

 Monitor Your Dashboards

 Certify your most sensitive dashboards by continuously testing their functionalities and by validating data against expected results.